studentkittens/lncs-pandoc/paper.md

 paper will give an overview of the various use cases, explains the basic concepts and introduces the hardware of YubiKey.
 Furthermore companies use the YubiKey to protect their data and systems.
 This point also will be covered in the paper.
-Bruce Schneier, on Schneier on Security [@bruce].

-[^ZFS]: A combined file system and logical volume manager designed by Sun Microsystems
-[^BTRFS]: ,,B-tree FS" A copy-on-write linux file system with similar features to zfs

 # Basic information